giovannilentini/file_system/README.md

 ### Additional Utilities:

 - Initialization and formatting of the disk (`init`, `erase_disk`).
+- Copying files from the host file system to the FAT file system and vice versa (`copy_from_host`, `copy_to_host`).
 - Execution of commands via an interactive shell (`main_shell`).

 ## How to Use

-To view and test the functionality of the file system, you can run the `fs.sh` script using the command 'bash fs.sh'.
+To view and test the functionality of the file system, you can run the `fs.sh` script using the command `bash fs.sh`.
 If you prefer to compile and execute manually:

 1. Run `make` from the project's main directory.
 2. The resulting executables will be located in the `test` folder: